ucldc/ingest_deploy/README.md

 `--limit=<ip range>` eg. --limit=10.60.22.\* or `--limit=<ip>,<ip>` eg. --limit=10.60.29.109,10.60.18.34 to limit the provisioning to the IPs of the newly-provisioned machines (and so you don't reprovision a currently running machine).
 Otherwise rerunning the provisioning will put the current running workers in a bad state, and you will then have to log on to the worker and restart the worker process or terminate the machine.
-Example of full command: `ansible-playbook --vault-password-file=~/.vault_pass_ingest -i ~/code/ec2.py ~/code/ingest_deploy/ansible/provision_worker-stage.yml --extra-vars='rq_work_queues=["normal-stage","low-stage"]' --limit=10.60.29.*`
+Example of full command: `ansible-playbook -i ~/code/ec2.py ~/code/ansible/provision_worker.yml --limit=10.60.29.*`

 AWS assigns unique subnets to the groups of workers you start, so in general, different generations of machines will be distinguished by the different C class